TV fans furious after acclaimed sitcom is suddenly cancelled

 It received acclaim over its four-season run – and earnt a spin-off, titled Side Quest, which was released earlier this year.

 “Endings are hard.
-But after four incredible seasons, Mythic Quest is coming to a close,” executive producers Megan Ganz, David Hornsby, and It’s Always Sunny in Philadelphia star Rob McElhenney said of the news.
+But after four incredible seasons, Mythic Quest is coming to a close,” executive producers Megan Ganz, David Hornsby, and McElhenney said of the news.

 “We’re so proud of the show and the world we got to build – and deeply grateful to every cast and crew member who poured their heart into it.
 To all our fans, thank you for playing with us.